EVerest/libocpp/doc/ocpp_201_README.md

 -----

-## Building the doxygen documentation
+## Building the Doxygen Documentation

 ```bash
   cmake -S . -B build
   cmake --build build --target doxygen-ocpp
 ```

-You will find the generated doxygen documentation at:
+You will find the generated Doxygen documentation at:
 `build/dist/docs/html/index.html`

 The main reference for the integration of libocpp for OCPP2.0.1 is the ocpp::v201::ChargePoint class defined in libocpp/include/ocpp/v201/charge_point.hpp.

 -----

-## Support for TPM keys
+## Support for TPM Keys

 In order to use the TPM keys, it is mandatory to use the default libwebsocket implementation.